Prerequisite: L6231 Corporations. Students who do not meet this requirement and wish to obtain a waiver need to contact Prof. Goldschmid.

 The seminar deals with the lawyer's role in forming, chartering, obtaining a tax exemption for, and providing counseling to nonprofit organizations.
 Some time is spent discussing proper goals of nonprofit institutions and the role and responsibilities of their directors and officers.
 An examination is made of the ways nonprofit organizations are misused and of the various methods used by the government to regulate them.
 Policy issues that concern nonprofit institutions in general are covered, including restrictions on their spheres of activity, tax and antitrust policies, new forms of private and public finance, and the rights of various parties to bring suit.

-Finally exploration is made of nonprofits and political activity and changing landscape and problems wrought by the Citizens United is the case.
+Finally, exploration is made of nonprofits and political activity and the changing landscape and problems wrought by the Citizens United case.